Cut and paste: concept and communication with National Galleries Scotland

 About the facilitators

-With a MPhil Art & Design in Organisational Contexts and BA Hons in Fine Art, Liz Conacher has fifteen years experience working with schools, local authorities and galleries to devise cross-curricular creative learning opportunities for schools and communities.
+With a MPhil Art & Design in Organisational Contexts and BA Hons in Fine Art, Liz Conacher has 15 years experience working with schools, local authorities and galleries to devise cross-curricular creative learning opportunities for schools and communities.
 She has worked as a teacher, tutor, participatory artist, cultural coordinator, creative learning network coordinator and arts development manager.

 She is currently Schools Learning Coordinator for National Galleries Scotland.

 With an MA, BA hons and a PGCE, Sarah Atkinson is Head of Academic Standards for the University for the Arts London Awarding Body and oversees the team of Chief Examiners and external moderators.
-She has over twenty-five years experience working in further and higher education, and has designed and delivered a range of courses, most recently at London College of Fashion where she was Director of Programmes for FE courses and part of the LCF team working internationally to establish collaborative partnerships with educational institutions worldwide.
+She has over 25 years experience working in further and higher education, and has designed and delivered a range of courses, most recently at London College of Fashion where she was Director of Programmes for FE courses and part of the LCF team working internationally to establish collaborative partnerships with educational institutions worldwide.

 Before entering the teaching profession, Sarah worked as a freelance designer and ran her own manufacturing and retail company.
 Since becoming a full-time academic she has focused on research into learning, teaching and assessment and how to improve the student experience.
 Sarah maintains her own creative practice, including exhibiting work annually in the international women’s exhibition in Seoul, South Korea.